Wairoa flood Mitigation Project

 The flood modelling indicates that the Bar does not influence flooding levels upstream of the State Highway 2 (SH2) bridge.
 This is because the river upstream of the bridge is slightly higher than the sea and Bar levels.

 The Bar does, however, influence flood levels of the Wairoa township downstream of the SH2 bridge, and longer-term solutions to more effectively manage the Bar are currently being considered as part of the broader, holistic approach to flood plain management for Wairoa.
+This includes progressing a groyne option to establish a more permanent river mouth opening.

 It is worth noting that the Hawke’s Bay Regional Council has a new operational management plan for the Wairoa River Bar – a plan that was established in November 2024.